Webtrends Optimize helps Alitalia increase online bookings with AB testing & MVT

 The airline sells its services online, worldwide, and in 14 different languages.
 Every month, Alitalia’s website receives more than 5 million visits, 12 percent of which come from mobile devices (80% from tablets).
 Alitalia registers over 900,000 transactions monthly, including check-ins and tickets sold.
 In Italy, one customer out of three purchases online.
 And for some specific routes – for example, departures from Bergamo and Verona – more than 60% of customers buy online.

 Alitalia’s strategic objective was to guarantee that all services offered were fully available via digital channels, in the simplest and most intuitive way possible.
-To increase visits and conversion rates, Alitalia needed to be sure that customers always received the right information, got exactly what they were looking for and could rely on a simple purchase process.
+To increase online bookings Alitalia needed to be sure that customers always received the right information, got exactly what they were looking for and could rely on a simple purchase process.
 This would ensure they stayed ahead of their competitors.

 VP eCommerce, Alitalia

-Alitalia selected Webtrends Optimize – a testing and targeting solution enabling a deeper visitor engagement, greater relevance and improved conversions and revenue.
+Alitalia selected Webtrends Optimize – a testing and targeting solution enabling a deeper visitor engagement, greater relevance, an increase online bookings and revenue.

-Optimize combines both A/B and multivariate test types to identify and target the most valuable customer segments.
-This enables companies to then target these specific segments with customised campaigns, offering real-time and relevant content, resulting in improved ROI.
+Webtrends Optimize combines both AB testing and MVT to identify and target the most valuable customer segments.
+This enables companies to target these specific segments with customised campaigns, offering real-time and relevant content, resulting in improved ROI.
 Furthermore, Webtrends Optimize’s experienced consultative team provides a fully managed service that supports comprehensive, best practice programs to deliver results.

 Alitalia and the Webtrends Optimize team worked closely together to define processes and objectives.
 They carried out different tests on a certain number of pages, including the special offers page, which is the most important as it receives the majority of traffic from paid search marketing campaigns.

 “Once the optimal page had been identified, we could see an increase of click-through conversions of about 6 percent – a great result if we consider that our website gets an average of 200,000 visitors per day,” said Nicola Arnese, VP eCommerce for Alitalia.
-“A further measurement demonstrated that the optimised page led to an increase of 500 online bookings over three weeks, which means about 220,000 euros per month, at an average Alitalia price.”
+“A further measurement demonstrated that the optimised page allowed us to increase online bookings to the tune of 500 over three weeks, which means about 220,000 euros per month, at an average Alitalia price.”

 “The expertise and consultative approach of the Webtrends Optimize team enabled us to increase the number of online bookings by 7.09% in three months.
 This increase had a significant impact on our results, allowing us to stay ahead of our competitors, offering our customers the best service possible.”